 Pixel Tags.
 Pixel tags enable us to send email messages in a format customers can read and they tell us whether mail has been opened.

-As there are many circumstances in which we may collect information both electronically and physically, we will endeavour to ensure that an individual is always aware of when their data is being collected.
+As there are many circumstances in which we may collect information both electronically and physically, we will endeavour to ensure that an individual provides express consent when their data is being collected in any other way.

 5. HOW DATA IS STORED